tedneward/Azgaarnoth/Creatures/Kobolds.md

 ---

 ## Kobold Dragonshield
-A kobold dragonshield is a champion of its race.
-Almost all dragonshields begin life as normal kobolds, then are chosen by a dragon and invested with great powers for the purpose of protecting the dragon's eggs, but once every few years a kobold hatches with an innate version of the dragonshield's abilities.
-Accomplished at hand-to-hand combat, it bears many scars from desperate fights and carries a shield made out of cast-off dragon scales.
+Kobold dragonshields are champions of their people.
+Almost all dragonshields begin life as normal kobolds, then are chosen by a dragon and invested with power for the purpose of protecting the dragon's eggs, but once every few years a kobold hatches with an innate version of the dragonshield's abilities.
+In either case, a dragonshield is skilled at hand-to-hand combat and bears a shield made of dragon scales, as well as scars from desperate fights.

-***Uncommon Courage.*** A dragonshield knows that it has a place of honor in the tribe, but -- being kobolds at heart -- most of them feel unworthy of their status and thus desperate to prove themselves deserving of it.
-A dragonshield's natural kobold cowardice is still present in its makeup, and thus it might still run away from a threat.
-But it also has the ability to rally in the face of certain death, inspiring other kobolds to follow it in a charge against the invaders of their warren.
+Dragonshields know they have a place of honor among those who venerate dragons, but--being kobolds at heart--most of them feel unworthy of their status and are desperate to prove themselves deserving of it.
+But they also have the ability to rally in the face of certain death, inspiring others to follow them into battle.

 >### Kobold Dragonshield
->*Small humanoid (kobold), lawful evil*
+>*Small Dragon, Any Alignment*
 >___
 >- **Armor Class** 15 (leather, shield)
 >- **Hit Points** 44 (8d6 + 16)